ibm-cloud-docs/codeengine/add-registry.md

 # Adding access to a private container registry
 {: #add-registry}

-A container registry contains images that you can create with a build and use in your application or job.
-You must first add access to a container registry before you can push or pull the images.
+Before you can push or pull images in a private container registry, you must add access to a container registry.
 {: shortdesc}

+A container image registry, or registry, is a repository for your container images.
+For example, Docker Hub and {{site.data.keyword.registryfull_notm}} are container image registries.
+A container image registry can be public or private.
+With {{site.data.keyword.codeengineshort}}, you can add access to your private container image registries.

 To plan your options for images, see [planning image registries](/docs/codeengine?topic=codeengine-plan-image).